 In small cities the principles are the same.
 And the larger the city, the more the financial inefficiencies of providing public services grow if small town sprawl is allowed to continue.

-Here are the specific steps you should consider if you're facing this issue and you don't have and don't want any zoning:
+Below are the specific steps you should consider if you're facing this issue and you don't have and don't want any zoning.

 1. Consider whether you can use municipal utilities to force a kind of growth boundary.
 If you've been extending your water line to anyone who asks, you're allowing unchecked small town sprawl.
 Don't do it.
 You could use your city limits as your utility district, or have the utility draw a line that is efficient considering the logistics of the particular utility.
 Craft a smart annexation policy to bring people who want your utilities into your community as voters and taxpayers.

 2. You might be able to use some town-purchased open space to stop growth in a certain direction and encourage it into a more compact form.

 3. Run a social media campaign about the issue and the reasons that the small town sprawl is costly, and appeal to people's good nature.
-Maybe you can have a petition on the door of your town hall for people to sign asking their neighbors not to expand small town sprawl in a particular direction.
+Maybe you can post a petition on the door of your town hall for people to sign asking their neighbors not to expand small town sprawl in a particular direction.